I’d like to share a personal story with you.

 The death grip I took on the railing twisted my shoulder in an unusual direction but it was the only thing slowing my fall.

 But then the pain started.
 It didn’t try to focus on a specific part of my body, it didn’t play favorites.
-It screamed everywhere.
-I struggled to stand.
-Did so.
+It just occupied the entire thing.
+I struggled to stand, did so.
 Did another check for anything broken or not functioning.
-Hobbled back up the stairs.
-The urge to get a tool had completely disappeared.
+Hobbled back up the stairs, the urge to get a tool had completely disappeared.

 My legs, rear end and back were a brilliant shade of blue/purple bruise within a few seconds of me getting back upstairs. (and yes, I did get the ice/heat rotation on right away).
 I did stretching exercises, or rather I tried to do stretching exercises, to minimize the eventual damage but the real problem wasn’t physical.